What is a Recovery High School

 In short, recovery high schools are secondary schools designed specifically for students in recovery from substance use disorder or co-occurring disorders.
 Although each school operates differently depending on available community resources and state standards, each recovery high school shares the following goals:

-- Primary purpose is to educate students in recovery from substance use or co-occurring disorders;
+- The primary purpose of a recovery high school is to educate and support students in recovery from substance use or co-occurring disorders;

 - Meet state requirements for awarding a secondary school diploma, i.e. school offers credits leading to a state-recognized high school diploma, and student is not just getting tutored or completing work from another school while there;